 Screen: No | Heart rate tracker: No | Waterproof: Yes | Activity tracking: Yes | GPS: Yes, through phone | Battery life: Six months | Compatibility: Android/iOS

-The Moov Now is officially our favorite fitness band in the world right now.
+Although it may be a few years old, the Moov Now is still officially our favorite fitness band in the world right now.
 It's cheap, offers everything you'll want in an everyday tracker and there's a phenomenal six month long battery life.

 The Moov Now isn't just designed for step tracking though - it comes with boxing and rep-based training, as well as a swimming mode on top of run coaching and sleep monitoring features.
 That's a lot to get stuck in with.

 You won't get GPS or some of the more complex fitness tracking features that others on this list offer, but if you're looking for a great everyday tracker that doesn't cost a lot of money the Moov Now will suit you perfectly.

 What's next?
 The Moov Now was first released back in 2015, so the device is due a refresh.
 That said, we haven't heard any rumors of a new device coming from Moov.

 2. Fitbit Charge 3

 Screen: Yes | Heart rate tracker: Yes | Waterproof: Yes | Activity tracking: Yes | GPS: No | Battery life: Six days | Compatibility: Android/iOS

 More refined than the Fitbit Charge 2, the Charge 3 is Fitbit's newest device and has a more lightweight design that looks better on your wrist.
 It's also one of our favorite Fitbit products money can buy right now.

 The display is bigger and clearer than a lot of other fitness trackers on this list, but it's still a black and white screen.